qwertie/home/misc/Atlas-Shrugged-summary.md

 > "Kill him, you damn fool?
 We need him!" cried Mr. Thompson. [...]
 "Whoever he is, he's a man of action. [...]
 He'll tell us what to do.
 He'll make things work."

-> "Mr. Thompson," said Mouch, choking, "I . . .I'm afraid he's a man who's not open to a deal."
+> "Mr. Thompson," said Mouch, choking, "I ...I'm afraid he's a man who's not open to a deal."

 > "There's no such thing," said Mr. Thompson.